AndreKelling/mapple/readme.txt

 == Screenshots ==

 1. Output of Map and Table on the Front End.
 In between some text.
 You can place your shortcodes around.
+2. custom styled Map with open infowindow
-2. New custom clients Post Type with address autocompletion
+3. New custom clients Post Type with address autocompletion
-3. Enable search and filter section for clients in the table
+4. Enable search and filter section for clients in the table

 == Changelog ==

+= 1.4.0 =
+* enable google maps style customisation
+* remove unused `php_vars` from wp_localize_script

 = 1.3.0 =
 * enable shortcode attribute `title-filter-label` to customise tag filter label